katenuss/ps_211/lecture1.md

 **Office hours:**
 If you prefer to ask questions in a one-on-one setting, please come to office hours.
 We are happy to talk to you!

-- That said, our availability to meet outside of scheduled office hours is extremely limited.
+- That said, our availability to meet outside of scheduled office hours is limited.
  </p>

 ---